-SOUTHEASTERN SENEGAL: This past January 2014, Behind the Scenes travelers brought several duffle bags of school supplies to give out to a special school.
-Our nice driver, Idrissa (for whom education is very important), knew of a school that needed supplies.
+SOUTHEASTERN SENEGAL: On our first trip to this part of Senegal, Behind the Scenes travelers brought several duffle bags of school supplies to give out to a special school.
+Idrissa, the BTSA van driver (for whom education is very important), knew of a school that needed supplies.
 So one morning we stopped and met the Principal, Mr. Sy, at a school along our route.
 He showed us his small office and two bare-walled classrooms, plus a third temporary bamboo-walled space where students were working on French grammar on the blackboard.

 We gave Mr. Sy the many pens, pencils, notebooks, and so forth that people had brought to donate.
 Of course he was very happy, and very touched by their generosity.
 He impressed us all with his sincerity and devotion to his students.

-Then we went around back, where a 5-foot length of light bamboo fencing had been propped up in a semi-circle, as a shelter for the girls “bathroom.”
-Mr. Sy confided that what they really needed was a decent bathroom for the girls so they could have privacy and not be teased by boys walking by.
+Then we went around back, where a 5-foot length of light bamboo fencing had been propped up in a semi-circle, around a dirt area that was the girls’ “bathroom.”
+Mr. Sy said what they really needed was a decent bathroom for the girls so they could have privacy and not be teased by boys walking by.
 As we walked back to the van, we all felt a bit stunned at the conditions.
 But Ruth A. of New York declared that she was going to do something about the lack of a girls’ bathroom!

 So over the next few months, many email and phone conversations resulted in Ruth’s sending money for the project.
 The plan was two cement block bathrooms each, for girls and boys.
 Barou kept in close contact with Mr. Sy, as a “project manager” from afar.
 Ruth had frequent updates about the progress of the project — until yesterday when we received these photos of finished bathrooms!
 One person can make such a difference.
 Bravo Ruth!

 SEGOU, MALI: Another school we visit is Barou’s old elementary school in his hometown of Ségou.
-The situation there has changed drastically from when he actually learned the 3 Rs; he was shocked to find that his 8-year old nephew has 168 other students in his chaotic classroom, with one teacher and her assistant, right.
+The situation there has changed drastically from when he actually learned the 3 Rs.
+He was shocked to find that his 8-year old nephew has 168 other students in his chaotic classroom right, with one teacher and her assistant.
 At this school, the last two BTSA groups to visit Mali with us donated big bags of pens and pencils, chalk, erasers and composition books.
 We are anxious to return to Mali with groups and continue the BTSA help projects as soon as it becomes more peaceful.

 Sometimes BTSA help projects take the form of medical aid.
-Tedi also brought a large bag of medical supplies for the Bandiagara Hospital Clinic when she traveled to Mali with us a few years earlier.
-I called a physician friend in Bamako to be sure the items would be useful in a dusty, rural hospital before she departed with them.
+Tedi also brought a large bag of medical supplies for the Bandiagara Hospital Clinic when she traveled to Mali.
+I called a physician friend in Bamako to be sure the items would be useful in a dusty, rural hospital before she departed the USA with them.
 He said none of the items needed high-tech connections to be used properly.
 Barou was nervous about the supplies being sold by one of the hospital staff, so he called in the City Mayor and a local newspaper reporter to witness the hand-off of thousands of dollars of pediatric medical supplies.
-He made sure the officials knew the items were being DONATED and were to be distributed free when needed.
-Apparently BTSA was in the local paper, but we didn’t get a copy of the news.
+He made sure everyone attending knew the items were being DONATED and were to be distributed free when needed.
+Apparently BTSA was even in the local paper, but we didn’t get a copy of the article…

-Behind the Scenes Adventures has asked travelers to consider bringing things to give away for over two decades — and they have all been so generous!
+Behind the Scenes Adventures has asked travelers to consider bringing things to give away for over two decades — and you all have been so generous!

 Knitters traveling to Peru and Bolivia bring extra yarn and needles for knitters.
 They also bring the little hotel bottles of shampoo and soaps so prized by the women living in the Andean highlands.
-Beverly Johnson is the “Champion of Andean Giving;” one year she knit 27 colorful sweaters for toddlers in the mountain villages.
-Later she knit 36 pairs of warm socks for village kids in the Cuzco area.
-My old friend in Cuzco, Peru, Nilda Callañaupa who travels to the knitting villages with us, had to devise a lottery system for the sweaters and socks because everyone wanted them!
+Beverly Johnson of Santa Fe, NM, is the “Champion of Andean Giving;” one year she knit 27 colorful sweaters for toddlers in the mountain villages.
+The next year, she knit 36 pairs of warm socks for village kids in the Cuzco area.
+My dear friend in Cuzco, Peru, Nilda Callañaupa who travels to the knitting villages with us, had to devise a lottery system for the sweaters and socks because everyone wanted them!

-We hope that if you decide to travel with Behind the Scenes Adventures, you’ll consider bringing items to donate to participate in BTSA help projects.
+We hope that if you decide to travel with Behind the Scenes Adventures, you’ll consider bringing items to donate for BTSA help projects.
 Ask what is appropriate and most needed in specific areas.
 Every little bit can help, and you have been most generous so far!